19-Jan-2017, 09:21 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Henry's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Henry, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-Another extremely positive quality in his colourful and individualistic nature is his innate sense of honour, for this reflects his identification with the values of the fairy-tale world.
-Princes are noble and princesses gracious, and Henry will try to be both.
-This deep [...]
+This intuitive gift which is defined in depth psychology as perception via the unconscious rather than through logic and the senses will probably be a great boon to Henry as he grows older and finds hobbies and fields of interest in which he can become passionately involved.
+It [...]
 III.
 The Characters in the Story

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
 The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
 No one can remain emotionally fused with another indefinitely, for it is in the nature of human beings to need separateness as well as closeness.
-Consequently one of the major challenges of Henry's childhood will be to grow beyond the inevitable hurt and anger which arise [...] [..]
-This need for his father to offer a solid structure may be expressed primarily in concrete terms when Henry is very young he will want his father's physical presence on a regular and reliable basis and paternal authority will provide a much needed feeling of security.
-But [...]
+Consequently one of the major challenges of Henry's childhood will be to grow beyond the inevitable hurt and anger which arise [...]
+Henry perceives his father as an embodiment of structure, order and permanence in life the arbiter of indestructible laws or codes of living which can provide a feeling of safety and continuity.
+This need for his father to offer a solid structure may be expressed primarily [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future